ambareesha7/yt-downloader-flet/README.md

-# A fletapp Flet app
+# A flet-app Flet app

-An example of a minimal Flet app.
+YouTube downloader built in python and flet

 To run the app: